dispatch/reboot/README.md

 [docs]: http://dispatch.databinder.net/Dispatch.html
 [async]: https://github.com/AsyncHttpClient/async-http-client

+### Supported Versions & AHC

+There are two currently supported versions of Dispatch.
+The version of Async HTTP Client you need to use will largely dictate what version you should use in larger projects.
+Those versions are:

+* [`0.12.x`](https://github.com/dispatch/reboot/tree/0.12.x) series: Uses AHC 1.9.x
+* [`0.13.x`](https://github.com/dispatch/reboot/tree/master) series: Uses AHC 2.0.x

+We are also publishing snapshots of the [`0.14.x`](https://github.com/dispatch/reboot/tree/master_with_ahc2.1) series to Sonatype Snapshots that are built against the AHC 2.1.x alpha builds.

 ### Dependencies
 * [Async HTTP client](https://github.com/AsyncHttpClient/async-http-client)
 * JDK 8, as required by the Async HTTP client library